-The analysis area for the effects to spotted owls includes 13,800 acres, most of which falls within the Middle Fork Hood River Watershed with a smaller portion within the East Fork and West Fork Hood River Watersheds.
-There are 3 spotted owl home ranges that overlap proposed treatment units.
-These treatment units within the home ranges are in dispersal habitat and total 1,212 acres (Figure 3-17).
+The analysis area for the effects to spotted owls includes the 13,800 acre project area and the overlapping spotted owl territories, most of which falls within the Middle Fork Hood River Watershed with a smaller portion within the East Fork and West Fork Hood River Watersheds.
+The treatment units within the home ranges are in dispersal habitat and total 1,212 acres (Figure 3-17).